pellcorp/creality-wiki/docs/rpi.md

 !!! danger

-    It looks like there might be some issues trying to get Simple AF for RPi setup on Debian 13, some experimental work has been done to fix some issues with getting numpy setup but its untested.
+    Simple AF for RPi is currently not supported on Debian 13, this hopefully will change in the near future

 ### Raspberry Pi OS